 We still had a Yard Foreman and a Shunter working with a pilot engine, organising various wagons throughout the up and down side yards.
 A siding was laid to give access to Read’s factory on Springfield Road.
 The factory manufactured cans and twice a week wagons of tin plate would arrive from Wales, having come via Peterborough.
 The up/down goods line was extended at its south end to accommodate empty oil trains from Colwick; the engines needed to change ends before proceeding northward on the East Coast Main Line.

 In 1978 to carry out track work, first in Stoke tunnel and then in Peascliffe tunnel, temporary single line working without a pilotman was implemented for about three months.
-The track work was to facilitate the passage of Freightliner trains carrying the larger continental containers - see the press announcements below.
+The track work was to facilitate the passage of Freightliner trains carrying the larger continental containers - see the photographs and press announcements below.

-Back to Signal Boxes and Signalling
+Back to Signalling and Signal Boxes

 Copyright note: the article above is published with the appropriate permissions.
 For information about copyright of the content of Tracks through Grantham please read our Copyright page.